Week 8 — Input Devices

 }

-Since the connection is very simple, and I had a major setback on the soldering the board.
-I decided to just connect the two electronics with simple wire and write program to see if this thing works.
-It went really surprisingly smooth.
-It worked, even though with a few caveats that I will mention later.
+Since the connection was simple and I had experienced a major setback while soldering the board, I decided to first connect the electronics with temporary wires and write a test program to verify the sensor works.
+The results were surprisingly smooth—it worked, though with a few caveats I'll discuss shortly.

-Now that I know for sure the sensor works and I understand the pins right.
-I milled the board using Bantam in the Lab.
+Now confident the sensor works and understanding the pin connections, I milled the final board using Bantam in the lab.

 Board soldering complete